zackgithuboriginal/trestore-milestone-project-4/README.md

 #### 13. Goal: As a customer, I want to be able to store my delivery details for future use.

-**Expected:** After inputting their delivery details the user should be able to select an option to store their details to allow for a faster checkout in the future.
+**Expected:** After inputting their delivery details the user should be able to select an option to store their details to allow for faster checkout in the future.

 **Result:** From the checkout screen, if a user is signed in, they will be presented with a checkbox labelled 'Store these details'.
 If a user selects this checkbox before checking out, the details will be adding to their profile and will automatically populate the form in future checkouts.